g0v-it/api-mef19/README.md

 This repo contains a custom API that exposes the Italian 2019 approved budget and compare it with the original governmeny budget proposal.

-It connets to the knowledge base provided by https://data.budget.g0v.it/ and produce a data model compatible with the [BubbleGraph Ontology](http://linkeddata.center/lodmap-bgo/v1)
+It connets to the knowledge base provided by https://data.budget.g0v.it/ and produces a data model compatible with the [BubbleGraph Ontology](http://linkeddata.center/lodmap-bgo/v1)

 The code is just a patch to [example API provided by the data-budget project](https://github.com/g0v-it/data-budget/tree/master/apis)